RyanParsley/yourpalryan/_drafts/gumbo.md

 * 2 celary ribs (about 1 cup chopped
 * 1lb chicken thighs (I prefer bone in, but boneless is easier)
 * 1lb smoked sausage
+* 2 quarts of water (I just top off the pot once all the ingredients are in)
+* &nbsp;

 &nbsp;